Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Conclusion and Limitations

 \section{Conclusion and Limitations}

-Here we introduce {\methodmacro}, a contrastive alignment layer that organizes diffusion latents into compact, dynamics-aware embeddings, enabling smooth nonlinear traversals that outperform raw latent methods and linear baselines across physical and biological spatiotemporal domains.
-While \textbf{limitations} include the fact that embedding is lossy, favors local over global traversals, and requires DDIM inversion, we believe these trade-offs are manageable.
-Overall, {\methodmacro} links diffusion generation and representation learning, opening a path toward controllable, interpretable modeling of complex systems.
+We introduced {\methodmacro}, a contrastive alignment layer that organizes diffusion latents into compact, dynamics-aware embeddings, enabling smooth nonlinear traversals that outperform raw latent and linear baselines across physical and biological domains.
+ConDA is solver-agnostic and operates consistently across different inversion solvers (e.g., DDIM, Rex-RK4 \citep{blasingame2025reversible}) as well as across different diffusion models (e.g., IsoDiff \citep{hahm2024isometric} latents), see Appendix \ref{app:result}.
+The method has three \textbf{limitations}: (1) the embedding is lossy and many-to-one, which we mitigate using a neighborhood-preserving kNN lifting (with learned decoders as future work); (2) the embedding emphasizes local rather than global geometry, which may distort long-range traversals, though locally fitted interpolators and models such as IsoDiff can help; and (3) the approach relies on DDIM inversion, adding computational cost that can be reduced through caching, multi-scale pipelines, or faster solvers such as Rex-RK4 or consistency models.
+Despite these trade-offs, approximation errors remain small in practice, and {\methodmacro} provides a practical path toward controllable and interpretable modeling of complex dynamical systems.